-I’ve enjoyed my time broadcasting.
-I worked for more than ten years with the BBC as a producer and reporter, then moved on to the UN – as a television producer, speech writer and communication officer – in places like Iraq, Sri Lanka, Kosovo and New York.
+I’ve enjoyed my time working in video and broadcasting.
+I worked for more than ten years with the BBC as a producer and reporter, then moved on to the UN – as a video producer, speech writer and communication officer – in places like Iraq, Sri Lanka, Kosovo and New York.
+Today I’m still making short docs – am planning a doc on genocide denial in Bosnia.
+I’m also working on an animation about forced climate migration with the distinguished Iranian animator Majid Adin.

 A major turning point for me came in 2003 when I survived the terrorist attack on the UN’s HQ in Baghdad.
 After meeting some of the remarkable people there, I wanted to tell their stories.
 I went back to Iraq in 2005 to make my own independent documentary about UN staffers struggling to make an impact in a country ruled by the gun: Poisoned Chalice: the UN in Iraq.